lifechurch/countdown-clock/README.md

 # Notes

-1. Some browsers (like Chrome) are big fans of making AJAX calls to local files.
-So if you want to test out this code as-is, just fire up a Python server and point your browser to ```http://localhost:8000```
+1. If you want to test out this code as-is, just fire up a Python server and point your browser to ```http://localhost:8000```

         $ cd /my-project-path/
         $ python -m SimpleHTTPServer

-2. The sample JSON file (data.json) includes a timestamp that may be old.
-If you load this all up to preview it, make sure you change the timestamp to something in the future.
+2. The existing ```application.js``` file uses the LifeChurch instance of the Church Online Platform to pull live event data.

+3. If you are a Church Online Platform church, make sure to replace ```var church_url = "lifechurch-tv.churchonline.org";``` with your church's domain.